tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_comparison_tasks.md

 <p>The casing is different between the two.
 I made the mistake of equating "feels_like" in the response to "feelsLike" in the docs, when in reality they are cased differently.
 Thank you for catching my mistake!
 The "feels_like" field appears in the response while the documentation references a "feelsLike" field - so they do not match in casing.
 I appreciate you helping me correct my understanding here.</p>
 </div>

 Sorry Claude, the documentation doesn't have a `feelsLike` field either.
-This error reinforces the fact that we shouldn't put much confidence in the responses from these systems, nor forgive them when they apologetically admit errors.
-Further, it seems there's a possibility for them to get dumber with more use, as many have said about ChatGPT.
+This error reinforces the fact that we shouldn't put much confidence in the responses from these systems, nor believe their explanations about why the errors occurred.
+Further, it seems there's a possibility for them to get dumber with more use, as many have [said about ChatGPT](https://futurism.com/the-byte/stanford-chatgpt-getting-dumber).
 I'm not sure to what extent each prompt and response influences future responses.

 Prompt:
 <div class="chat">